 And the second is to give yourself all the grace you need which is really the key to stopping the negative self-talk.
 Motherhood is hard and tricky and full of the unexpected which means we won’t simply know how to do it all the first time around or even the second or third!

 The last but not least pitfall is that we struggle alone, in silence.
 The shame we feel about not having it all figured out is what keeps us isolated.

-I get so many comments from moms regarding my Calm Mom Formula guide and the Choosing Calm Toolkit which both teach moms how to live a calmer way of life.
+I get so many comments from moms regarding my Calm Mom Blueprint and the Happier Mom Toolkit which both teach moms how to live a calmer way of life.
 And the number one comment I hear is how they no longer feel alone.

 Shame had those moms feeling like they were the only ones struggling.